tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfmeshrp-model-volumeresourcedescription.md

 ---
-title: "Service Fabric Mesh Volume Provider Parameters Azure File"
+title: "Service Fabric Mesh Type VolumeProviderParametersAzureFile"
 description: Describes a volume resource and provides the names, types, and requirement statuses for properties of the volume resource description.
 services: service-fabric-mesh
 author: vipul-modi